airbnb extra guests

 airbnb additional guests

-Prevention – How to avoid more guests
+How to avoid exceeding your Airbnb maximum guests

 more guests than booked airbnb

-Your guests have to abide by your house rules as it is signed by them.
-That means they should. be aware of the consequences and any penalties should any of the rules are broken.
 Download our vacation house rules rental template, which you will be able to personalize and edit in line with the needs of your rental business.
 In the free template, you’ll find a suggested section on additional guests.

 Vacation rental agreement template